The BIG Brands Behind Costco’s Kirkland Signature Items

 Word on the street is that Costco’s yummy Kirkland Signature Milk Chocolate Almonds are made by the Blommer Chocolate Company, which has been making gourmet chocolates since 1939.
 I gotta tell ya, these almonds are one of my favorite snacks from Costco.

-The Kirkland Signature Almonds are priced at 11.99 for 48 ounces which comes in right at 25¢ per ounce.
+The Costco almonds are priced at $16.49 for 48 ounces which comes in right at 34¢ per ounce.
 This is a total bargain compared to grocery and department stores which sell smaller bags of lesser quality for much more.

 12. Niagara vs. Kirkland Signature Purified Bottled Water

-The 40-count base of Kirkland Signature Bottled Water runs about $3.69 – just 9¢ per bottle, and you can grab a 32-count pack of Niagara bottled water at Walmart which also runs about 9¢ a bottle.
-So the prices are pretty comparable for the secret label water vs its name brand original.
+The 40-count base of the bottled water at Costco runs about $3.69 – just 9¢ per bottle, and you can grab a 32-count pack of Niagara bottled water at Walmart which runs about 29¢ a bottle.

 13. Persil vs. Kirkland Signature Laundry Detergent

-We are big-time fans of Persil here at Hip2Save, so when we heard that Kirkland Signature Ultra Clean Laundry Detergent is possibly made by the same company that makes Persil we were stoked!
-German company Henkel that produces Persil is rumored to be the manufacturer of Costco’s UltraClean Line.
+We are big-time fans of Persil here at Hip2Save, so when we heard that Kirkland Signature Ultra Clean Laundry Detergent is possibly made by the same company that makes Persil, we were stoked!
+The German company Henkel that produces Persil is rumored to be the manufacturer of Costco’s UltraClean Line.

-A 152-count pack of the Kirkland Signature Laundry Detergent Pacs clocks in at $17.99 which is just under 12¢ per load.
+A 152-count pack of the Kirkland Signature Laundry Detergent Pacs clocks in at $23.49 which is just about 15¢ per load.
 The Persil ProClean Laundry Detergent Discs 62-Count Pack (their largest size) is currently priced at $17.97 at Walmart which is just under 29¢ a load making the Kirkland brand the clear winner price-wise.

 14. Reynolds vs. Kirkland Signature Reynolds Food Service Foil

-A roll of 12in x 1000sq ft Kirkland Signature Reynolds Foodservice Foil will run you about $24.99 which works out to be about 2¢ per sq ft while the Reynolds non Kirland co-brand runs about 4¢ per sq ft.
+A roll of 12 in x 1000 ft Kirkland Signature Reynolds Foodservice Foil will run you about $33.99 which works out to be about 3¢ per sq ft while the Reynolds runs about 5¢ per sq ft.

 We also think these Costco items are worth every penny!